 3. Chuck Liu uses surveys to benchmark visitors’ primary motivation for being on your site

-Chuck Liu is a design research manager who helps companies create great user experiences through gathering key insights.
-Aside from UX, Chuck has worked in marketing and IT customer support.
+Chuck Liu is a design research manager who helps companies create great user experiences by gathering key insights.
+Chuck has worked in marketing and IT customer support.
 I loved Chuck’s recent article on building effective surveys and wanted to learn more about how he gathers and applies survey data to make better products.

 Here’s what he shared with me: